Ann Arbor Carcass & Dead Animal Cleanup

 What animals commonly die in Ann Arbor homes?

 Because Ann Arbor faces cold winters, it's common for many animals to live out the snowy days in your attic, basement, walls, or crawlspace.
 Common animals that may die in your home include mice, rats, bats, raccoons, and birds.
+The larger the animal that dies in your home, the more odor it will cause!
+However, even small animals can attract bugs and diseases into your house, which is why it's important to remove any dead animal in the house as quickly as possible.

 How do you know if there's a dead animal in your home?